|This content applies solely to Appian Portals, which may require an additional license purchase.|

 The diagram below shows how the portal and Appian work together to allow for the flow of data.

 A portal is run in a separate service from your Appian environment, but using an integration allows your portal to connect to your applications using web APIs in Appian.
 The integration and web API form a bridge that connects your portal to Appian and allows data to pass through.
 The integration is on one side in your portal and the web API is on the other side in Appian.

-A portal can consist of any number of objects and connections.
-What you'll need to include and connect to in your portal depends on what you want to use your portal for.
+A portal can consist of any number of objects and connections, but must include a portal object and a primary interface.
+What else you'll need to include and connect to in your portal depends on what you want to use your portal for.

 This section gives you a brief overview of how to connect your portal to Appian for data, document, and reCAPTCHA services as well as the objects you'll need for these connections.

-For some uses, a portal can just consist of an interface and hard-coded information to share with your users.
-But for most uses, you need to connect you portal to Appian to use document or data services.
+For some uses, a portal can just consist of a portal object, a primary interface, and hard-coded information to share with your users.
+But for most uses, you need to connect your portal to Appian to use document or data services.

 For most cases when you want to write data from a portal, you'll use a web API and integration to write the data to Appian.

 To write or query data in a portal to/from Appian, you need: